top of page

 Water and/or CO2 electrolysis using reversible solid oxide cells

 This sub-theme encompasses development of high efficiency and durable solid oxide cells (SOCs) for effective water and/or CO2 electrolysis, enabling storage of excess renewable electricity from renewable sources as H2.
 Furthermore, the electrocatalyst and cell materials will be developed for steam–CO2 co-electrolysis to convert waste CO2 (for example from coal fired power plants or ammonia plants) to syngas (Step 1), which can be used as a feedstock for further chemical synthesis including fungible liquid fuels (Step 2).
 The endothermic syngas generation (Step 1) and exothermic catalytic liquid fuel synthesis (Step 2) would be thermally integrated to maximise the efficiency of the overall process.
+This technology is of particular interest for large scale renewable energy storage and export in regions with high solar, wind or tidal power resources as well as sources of CO2. - for example, the Pilbara in Western Australia with plenty of solar energy available and the presence of industrial establishments producing large amount of CO2.
+Besides using CO2 from cement, fertiliser and power plants, the process can further be combined with emerging atmospheric CO2 capture technology.
+While the costs of atmospheric CO2 capture technology are currently high, it is not location specific and it does not depend on the specific emission source, enabling CO2 re-use to close the carbon cycle.
+Round-trip efficiencies in excess of 70% have been projected.

 PEM proton exchange membrane reversible